the front cover of

 On 1st December England beat New Zealand 38-21 at Twickenham.
 The All Blacks had been unbeaten in 20 matches.

-Rowing: Cambridge win 158th Boat Race after one of the most eventful races in history.
+Rowing: the University of Cambridge crew wins 158th Boat Race after one of the most eventful races in history.
 The race has to be re-started after a 35-year-old man, Trenton Oldfield, swims in front of the approaching boats.
 Oxford's Hanno Wienhausen breaks his oar in a clash with Cambridge after the race resumes.
 The Oxford bowman Dr. Alex Woods then collapses in the boat after it crosses the line and has to be taken to Charing Cross Hospital for treatment.

 Golf: Bubba Watson beats Louis Oosthuizen in a play-off to win the 76th Masters in Augusta.
 The two had been tied at 10 under after 72 holes but Watson takes the title after Oosthuizen hits a bogey five on the second extra hole.